FREE MASTERCLASS

 2. Better retention

 Modern learners retain information better if it's more interactive and bite-sized.
-People rather listen to a podcast or watch a video than read through a textbook.
+People would rather listen to a podcast or watch a video than read through a textbook.

 3. Consistent

-The problem with face to face sessions is the lack of consistency, especially if every professor has different teaching styles and preferences.
+The problem with face-to-face sessions is the lack of consistency, especially if every professor has different teaching styles and preferences.

 Fortunately, online learning offers consistent training, which means that everyone goes through the same experience, regardless of where or when they take the course.